HybridBrothers/Hunting-Queries-Detection-Rules/Entra ID/DetectSuspiciousFociTokenLoginsV2.md

     SeconIncomingTokenType = IncomingTokenType1,
     SessionId,
     TimeDiff,
-    AuthenticationProcessingDetails,
+    FirstOauthScopeInfo,
+    SecondOauthScopeInfo,
+    FirstResourceIdentity = ResourceIdentity,
-    SecondAuthenticationProcessingDetails = AuthenticationProcessingDetails1
+    SecondResourceIdentity = ResourceIdentity1
-// Flag logins to the following applications as second login (since they are very popular for attackers and we rather not see logins to these via foci tokens)
+// Flag logins to the following applications as second login, since these are the most popular used for RoadTools (fico apps, localhost redirect URI, and Azure AD resource identity)
-| where SecondAppDisplayName in ("Microsoft Azure CLI", "Microsoft Azure PowerShell", "Office 365 Management")
+| where SecondAppDisplayName in ("Microsoft Azure CLI", "Copilot App", "Microsoft Azure PowerShell", "Visual Studio - Legacy", "Microsoft Edge Enterprise New Tab Page") and SecondResourceIdentity == "00000002-0000-0000-c000-000000000000"
+| where SecondResult == 0
 // ENVIRONMENT SPECIFIC FINETUNING - BEGIN
 // Most BP triggers are mainly on Microsoft Azure CLI, so we provide two ways of handling these BP detections (strongly depends on environment)
 // OPTION 1 - Flag login to Azure CLI using 'Global Administrator' ID in token scope